 The Advanced Technology and Projects (ATAP) group is responsible for experimental initiatives inside Google.
 With Project Soli, the company set out to create a radar-based input method that provides the tactile feedback of interacting with your fingers.
-The FCC on Monday approved a waiver, thus allowing Google to continue Soli as intended.
+The FCC on Monday approved a waiver for Soli’s higher-than-normal frequencies, thus permitting certification and allowing Google to continue Soli as intended.

 project soli Stories November 10, 2016